 - 6. To exit and save your changes, you must select OK at both Change Directory screens.
-Press ( until you select the OK button, and then press .
-The first Change Directory screen appears.
-Again, press 🚱 until - 7.
+Press () until you select the OK button, and then press () until you select OK and then press () until you select OK, and then press (). - 7.
 Use the IRL Desktop to perform another task.